 Although there have been several theories of liability alleged against Bayer for device migration and punctured organs, as of now only two have made it successfully past the preemption challenge.
 These theories include negligent misrepresentation and negligent failure to warn of the risks in the Walsh case.

-If you or someone you know has developed serious medical complications as a result of an Essure birth control device, contact an injury attorney with experience handling medical device cases for a free claim evaluation.
+If you or someone you know has developed serious medical complications as a result of an Essure birth control device, contact an experienced drugs and medical devices attorney near you today.
 An experienced attorney can discuss the strengths and weaknesses of your case and advise you about whether you may be entitled to compensation for your medical bills, emotional distress, and suffering.

 Contact a qualified product liability attorney to make sure your rights are protected.